You may not know that British Columbia produces some beautiful wines.

 We’ve rented bicycles and pedaled along the area’s narrow roads, stopping to taste wines along the way – loads of fun!

-These two are among our favorite wineries in Osoyoos:
+The following are among our favorite wineries in Osoyoos and Oliver:

 Black Sage wines are a premium brand in the Sumac Ridge Estate Winery collection.

 Their wines include a rich, aromatic, bold Cabernet Sauvignon from 20-year old vines (our favorite), a cherry-and-blackberry spiced Cabernet Franc and a luscious Merlot.
-Exceedingly drinkable!
+Delectable!

 Tastings are done at the Sumac Ridge winery.